Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Empirical Results

 When comparing each recovered prompt to the original prompt, there is often a significant amount of information lost during the generation process that is unrecoverable.
-In the pink elephant example (top of \Cref{table:qualitative}), both random search and PEZ capture basic information such as ``elephant'' and ``pink''.
-However, more nuanced descriptors like ``futuristic'' or ``photorealistic'' are harder to extract from the image alone.
-This comparison sheds light on why PEZ outperforms GCG and random search, as PEZ appears to stay more on topic.
-For the clay lion example, PEZ includes tokens like ``gnome'', ``plant'', ``acorn'', ``plush'', and ``coconut'', while GCG and Random Search do not provide significantly more specificity than ``acorn'' and ``planter''; and ``hilltop'' and ``rainbow'' respectively.
+Both Random Search and PEZ capture basic information such as ``trees'' or ``green''.
+These methods try to included the single tokens that encode as much information as possible.
+Similarly to the ``Magic Treefolk'' example above, GCG uses the token ``criticalrole'' for a similar purpose.
+Critical Role\cite{criticalrole}, a `Dungeons \& Dragons'-based web series, embeds a relationship between the prompt and creatures found in Dungeons \& Dragons through a single token.
+Moreover, without the need for a language prior, it does not need to waste tokens fitting `criticalrole' into a coherent sentence.
+Yet, it may cause an overreliance on these `keyword' tokens and allow unrelated tokens such as `goog' to be included in a prospective prompt.
+This comparison may shed light on why PEZ outperforms GCG and random search, as PEZ appears to stay more on topic.
+PEZ includes the tokens ``loki'', ``tree'', ``arbor', ``scary'', ``goofy'', ``orc'' and ``smiling'', while GCG and Random Search do not provide significantly more specificity than ``green'', ``trees'', and ``criticalrole''; and ``oaks'', `goblin'' and ``grassy'' respectively.
 At its core, PEZ is a projected gradient descent method, using common optimizers, such as SGD or Adam with a weight decay.
 This approach encourages some form of regularization in its optimization, that discourages the one-and-done approach that GCG and Random Search seem to use, where they discourage repeating the same general concepts or tokens in a prompt.